edgy-noodle/mono-repo/README.md

 - add VMs to your hosts file for easy SSH access

 ### Get started
-1. Fork `mono-repo` to your own account.
+1. Fork `mono-repo` to your own account and update the `inventory` file with your managed nodes.
 2. SSH into your Ansible Control Node and switch to _root_ user with `su -`.
 3. Create a `vms.txt` file containing a space-separated list of your managed node's IPs.
 4. Copy the `ansible_init.sh` script found under `resources\scripts` and edit the _USER_ and _REPO_ vars to match your SSH user.